coinexchain/dex-manual/docs/02_faq.md

-#### Will CET still be repurchased and burnt by CoinEx.com?

-The promised repurchase plan of CET will still be executed on time.

 #### What is the Fee Structure?

 CoinEx Chain charges transaction fees and only CET is accepted.
 Transaction fees include two parts: the usual gas fee (like Ethereum) and feature fee.
 Gas is calculated according to the size of transaction, the signature count, the read/write count to persistent storage and the length of read/write data.
 Feature fee is an extra fee charged for some particular operations, for example, issuing a new asset, listing a new trading pair, activating an account and transferring tokens with a lock time.
 The matched orders are charged according to the dealt amount with a configurable rate (currently both 0.1% for maker and taker), which also falls in the category of feature fees.